-Most of dynamic Chinese visitors come from the middle class, a growing class that should represent 1/3 of the population within 15 years.
+Most of the dynamic Chinese visitors come from the middle class, a growing class that should represent 1/3 of the population within 15 years.
 Even though these young people are attracted by other entertainment instead of culture and antiques, it is a bright future for museums.
 How to continue to convince young people to go to a museum?
 How to attract an ultra-connected society to come to an exhibition?
-The key is digital marketing.
+The key is a digital marketing

 Digitalization & social media is the key

 Content cannot be neglected

-Due to the rise of internet and digitalization, it is important to establish the official website for the museum.
+Due to the rise of the internet and digitalization, it is important to establish an official website for the museum.
 And also the content you are exhibiting is essential for your visitors.
 Urban youth are accustomed to novelty and new technologies.
 It may, therefore, seem complicated to entertain them with traditional exhibitions.
 As a result, more and more museums are offering interactive tours.

 A study has shown that visitors are also willing to pay more for their tickets if the exhibition is interactive.
-This can include sounds, light effects, image projections, quizzes throughout the exhibition, the use of 3D, virtual reality… the means are numerous to offer the visitor a significant moment but also a unique experience.
+This can include sounds, light effects, image projections, quizzes throughout the exhibition, the use of 3D, and virtual reality… the means are numerous to offer the visitor a significant moment but also a unique experience.

 The utilization of KOLs

 In terms of huge followers of KOLs in China, Chinese people tend to accept the suggestions from the KOLs they like.
 Attracting the interest of KOLs is the fastest way to gain visibility toward a large audience (mostly young people).
 If one of those posts an article, a photo, or a comment about a place, then many of his followers will want to go there too.
 It is therefore wise to invite Key Opinion Leaders during openings, exhibitions, or special events, especially when the press is also invited.